 Lake Metigoshe State ParkBottineau

 Nestled in the scenic Turtle Mountains on the shores of Lake Metigoshe, Lake Metigoshe State Park was constructed by the Works Progress Administration (WPA) in the 1930s and is one of the most popular year-round vacation spots in North Dakota.
 The Chippewa called the lake "Metigoshe Washegum," or "clear water lake surrounded by oaks."
-Today, the lake is noted for its northern pike, walleye and perch.
-The rolling hills, aspen forests and small lakes attract nature and photography lovers to the area to capture these sights on film.
-The Old Oak Trail, a National Recreation Trail, is found within the park boundaries.
+The park is home to the Lake Metigoshe Outdoor Learning Center, which offers hands-on programming related to history, nature, and recreation.

 Icelandic State ParkCavalier

-Located on the north shore of Lake Renwick, Icelandic State Park offers visitors not only a wide array of recreational opportunities, but also glimpses of North Dakota's homesteading heritage and its natural beauty.
+Located on the north shore of Lake Renwick, Icelandic State Park offers visitors not only a wide array of recreational opportunities but also glimpses of North Dakota's homesteading heritage and its natural beauty.
+Within the park, visitors will find a number of restored historic buildings, including Akra Community Hall and Hallson Church.
+Visitors can walk through the Pioneer Heritage Center, which houses exhibits and hosts programming highlighting North Dakota’s homesteading years.
+A library is also open to the public, offering resources on local and family histories.

 Cross Ranch State ParkCenter